 Here's an example of how to break this down.

-Let's assume your goal is to achieve Minimalism and live a simple and peaceful life.
+Let's assume your goal is to achieve minimalism by having a cleaner house.

-So, one of your significant milestones to achieve your goal of Minimalism can declutter all rooms, cupboards, and storage spaces of your house.
+One of your significant milestones could be to declutter all rooms, cupboards, and storage spaces of your house.
 Decluttering could take a little effort and time, and you can plan for it and allot a specific period to do this, like in a few months.

 2. Evaluate Your Space